vboughner/bixby-capsule-with-aws/docs/06-capsule-creation.md

   <img src="capsule-config-3.png" width="600" title="Capsule Config 3" />
 </p>

-- press the `Apply` button at the top to apply all new config and secret additions (you may need to click elsewhere in the window first, to get the top apply bar to show)
+- press the `Save & Apply` button at the top to apply all new config and secret additions (you may need to click elsewhere in the window first, to get the top apply bar to show)

 <p align="center">
   <img src="capsule-config-4.png" width="600" title="Capsule Config 4" />